Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Background and Problem Setup

 \subsection{Multilevel Manipulation Detection Definition}

-We formalize the problem of Multilevel Manipulation Detection as a binary classification task where the goal is to determine whether a fraudulent pattern of spoofing is present at a specific time step $t$.
+The problem of Multilevel Manipulation Detection is formalized as a binary classification task where the goal is to determine whether a pattern of multilevel manipulation occurs at a specific time step $t$.